Share and Spread the love

 If you’re going with a single container, you’ll need the following materials and supplies:

-- Plastic container with smooth sides or glass aquarium
+• Plastic container with smooth sides or a glass aquarium

-- Paper towels, old newspaper, or scrapped cardboard
+• Paper towels, old newspaper, or scrap cardboard

 Also, make sure that you have the following tools handy: